Top Features to Look for When Buying a Skateboard 2023

 Grind – Grind is for gripping on coping or vert/dance boards, which allows you to slide your feet along the board without slipping.
 They are not for cruising or downhill boards since they will slow you down.

-Grip pads are also available, which are made of more durable materials, like aluminum oxide.
+Grip pads are also available, made of more durable materials, like aluminum oxide.

-A standard bearing usually lasts about two to three weeks if you skate every day.
-If you go on longboarding trips or skate more frequently, you need to replace it at least once a month.
+A standard bearing usually lasts about two to three weeks if you skate daily.
+If you go on longboarding trips or skate more frequently, you must replace it at least once a month.

 As you can see, many factors go into buying a skateboard.
-If you’re starting, it’s best to choose materials that will give you the most basic features and performance to help you learn how to ride better.
-Once you’ve got the hang of it, then you can upgrade parts or switch boards entirely.
+If you’re starting, choosing materials that will give you the most basic features and performance to help you learn how to ride better is best.
+Once you’ve got the hang of it, you can upgrade parts or switchboards entirely.